-And thus, they have their own unique challenges when it comes to hiring developers for startup.
+And thus, they have their own unique challenges when it comes to startups hiring or opting for startup developers for hire or hiring developers for startup.

-One of the biggest challenges startups face while hiring developers for startup is the shortage of local tech talent.
+One of the biggest challenges startups face while hiring developers for startup or startups hiring is the shortage of local tech talent.

-If you are based in areas that we call “the tech hubs”, most local developers either already working for a big shot, or looking to get into the next big tech company.
+If you are based in areas that we call “the tech hubs”, most local developers for hire either already working for a big shot, or looking to get into the next big tech company.

 On the other hand, if you are based in areas that are not popular tech hubs, you struggle to find good tech talent there.